realityexpander/jpages/src/main/java/org/elegantobjects/jpages/LibraryApp/README.md

   - `Null` checks everywhere.
   - Allowing multiple shared access to static global variables/state.
   - Over use of inheritance, and deep inheritance hierarchies.
-  - Lots of "Design Patterns" implementations to solve problems that should not exist in the first place.
+  - Many "Gang of Four Design Pattern" implementations to solve language design problems that should not exist in the first place.
   - Factories, Builders, AbstractFactoryFactories, AbstractFactoryBuilderFactory and other hacky "creational" patterns.

 #### Some Useful Design Choice Departures from Strict BOOP